Six Bells: Six Bells Colliery disaster

 On 28 June 1960, 45 men were killed by an explosion at the Six Bells Colliery.
 On the 50th anniversary a 20 metre high memorial sculpture was unveiled by Rowan Williams, Archbishop of Canterbury on the colliery site.
 Called Guardian, the monument was described as the Welsh answer to Antony Gormley's Angel of the North.
 The colliery closed in 1988.

 Governance

-Six Bells is in the Blaenau Gwent parliamentary constituency for elections to the UK parliament and a constituency of the same name for elections to the Welsh Assembly government.
+Six Bells is in the Blaenau Gwent and Rhymney parliamentary constituency for elections to the UK parliament and Blaenau Gwent for elections to the Welsh Senedd.

 Town Council

 Six Bells is a ward of Abertillery and Llanhilleth Town Council, electing three town councillors.

 County Council

 The Six Bells county ward elects two county councillors to Blaenau Gwent County Borough Council.
 It is bordered to the north by Abertillery and to the south by the Llanhilleth ward.
 To the east is the Abersychan ward of Torfaen.

 At the May 2017 elections the ward elected two Independent councillors, Denzil Hancock and Mark Holland.
 Since 1995 the ward has elected a mixture of Labour, Independent and Plaid Cymru representatives, with Cllr Hancock being elected for Plaid Cymru in 1995 though subsequently standing as an Independent.